Emery, Utah: Settlement

+One folk story about the settlement goes as follows.
+It is said a group of pioneers were traveling through the area.
+A strong wind storm appeared, and they agreed to stop until it died down.
+The wind never stopped in time, and ultimately decided to settle there.
+This story is likely a joke about the prominent wind noted by residents.

 The first settlers to Emery came from Sanpete County, Utah.
 This is unusually notable as the settlers headed east instead of the west (like most settlers at the time), even if it was over a mountain range.
 The first attempt at settlement was made at Muddy Creek, a stream following down a wide canyon and eventually emptying into the Dirty Devil River.
 The Muddy Creek vegetation included tall grass, sage, greasewood, rabbit brush, tender shad scale or Castle Valley clover, prickly pear cacti, and yucca.
 Along the creek banks were giant cottonwood trees and patches of huge thorny bushes with long needle-sharp spines called bull berry bushes.
 These berries, when beaten off onto a canvas, could be dried, made into jams, jellies, or even eaten raw.

 Among these early settlers were Charles Johnson, Marenus, and Joseph Lund families.
 Casper Christensen and Fred Acord also brought their families and began to build cabins and plant crops.
 Joseph Lund, the first to build a small one-room log cabin with a lean-to, became discouraged and left it for Casper Christensen (this building still survives and has been restored and relocated to This Is the Place Heritage Park in Salt Lake City).
 Most travels came by way of Salina Canyon and Spring Canyon, which weren't much more than deer trails.
 Roads were bad at best and almost impassable most of the time.
 The modes of travel were by horseback, team, and wagon or on snowshoes in wintertime.

 Another company settled farther up the canyon around this same date—families who came from Beaver, Mayfield, and Sterling.
 They called themselves "The Beaver Brothers".
 Among these were Dan, Miles, and Samuel Miller, George Collier, Samuel Babbett and others.
 Some of these became discouraged and left the first year.
 The Millers moved farther down the lower part of the Muddy Creek canyon.
 This part has been called Miller's Canyon ever since that time.